 - Baby Boomers and Generation X—These two generations are serving as the primary caregivers of their children or aging parents, while also looking ahead to their own retirement.
 Both of these groups tend to like traditional benefits that help them pay for their rising healthcare costs and saving for retirement.

 - Millennials—Millennials are just beginning to have families and plan for their futures, putting an emphasis on family leave and healthcare benefits.
-Still, most Millennials prefer low-cost health insurance options and tend to opt out of voluntary benefits like retirement savings.
+Still, most Millennials prefer low-cost health insurance options.
+There is also an increased focus on retirement savings as more Millennials are contributing to 401(k)s.
+According to PEW Research Group, younger workers have higher balances in their 401(k) or 403(b)s, than Gen-Xers did at a similar age.

 - Generation Z—This newest generation is just starting to enter the workforce and has shown a greater desire for lifestyle benefits that help personal and professional growth.
-Being very young, this generation favors benefits that have an immediate payoff rather than those that address future needs.
+This very young group of employees favors benefits that have an immediate payoff rather than those that address future needs.

 Healthcare costs have risen dramatically over the last 20 years, making employer-sponsored health programs even more attractive to job seekers.
 Businesses—particularly, small ones—are being forced to come up with new and creative ways to pay for these expensive plans.